Worldfxx/DiceGame/README.md

 # DiceGame
 Hello!
-This is a short dice game I've constructed.
+I've recently started to learn JavaScript and this is a short Dice game that I coded out.